 3.2.3.2.
-Specialized Vocabulary
+Specialized vocabulary

-Specialized word or vocabulary is considered from a broader perspective, specifying that it is a technical terminology and semi-technical vocabulary (Rizzo, 2013; Hyland, 2007; Nation, 2001; Alcaraz, 2000).
+Specialized word or vocabulary is a technical terminology and semi-technical vocabulary (Rizzo, 2013; Hyland, 2007; Nation, 2001; Alcaraz, 2000).
 It is made up of 'lexical units of various levels of specialization' (Rizzo, 2013), or a general language which acquires a specialized meaning in the discipline.

 If accidentally swallowed induce vomiting and call a physician.
+(MED#1)

-(MED#1) Amlodipine besilate should be used with caution in patients with hypertension, in patients whose cardiac reserve is poor, and those with heart failure since deterioration of heart failure has been noted.
+Amlodipine besilate should be used with caution in patients with hypertension, in patients whose cardiac reserve is poor, and those with heart failure since deterioration of heart has been noted.
 (MED#12)

-Medically, the word 'induce' means to cause (something) to happen or exist as to give a (pregnant woman) special medicine in order for her to give birth.
+Medically, the word 'induce' means to cause (something) to happen or exist as to give a (pregnant woman) special medicine in giving birth.
 Hypertension, on one hand, refers to the abnormality of blood pressure resulting to arterial blood pressure otherwise known as high blood.
 Such vocabulary incurred 26 percent of occurrences in the existing warnings.